4PXKHF9IK8ZL7XKN/picorderOS/README.md

   <img width="203" height="273" src="https://raw.githubusercontent.com/directive0/picorderOS/master/assets/Picorder_Logo.png?raw=true">
 </p>

-# PicorderOS
+# PicorderOS - Yellow stripe Fork

+This Repro is a Fork / Rewrite of the famous [PicorderOS](https://github.com/directive0/picorderOS/tree/dev) from [Directive0](https://github.com/directive0)

+The Projekt targets a "Modern Solution" for Performance optimisation.
+The Core Component is a local [Rabbitmq Service](https://www.rabbitmq.com/tutorials) to transmit Sensordata from Process to Process instead of Pipes.

-A set of python components that provide functionality for a Raspberry Pi based [Tricorder](https://en.wikipedia.org/wiki/Tricorder) replica called a "picorder".
+A set of python components provides functionality for a Raspberry Pi based [Tricorder](https://en.wikipedia.org/wiki/Tricorder) replica called a "picorder".
 A picorder is made of a Raspberry Pi, one or more sensor packages, a battery, a display, and supplemental components.
 The purpose of this project is to provide a simple, extensible method for quickly getting a Raspberry Pi to be a handheld sensor data collection and display device like the fictional device it is inspired by.

 PicorderOS is experimental and in development.
 A lot of user configuration is required and you will probably need to "roll your own" solutions to some problems.
 PicorderOS is offered as a framework solution that can be built upon if desired or used as is.